Kristi Racines

 Kristi Racines (born c.
 1983) is an American politician.
-A Republican, she is currently serving as Wyoming State Auditor.
+A member of the Republican Party, she is currently serving as the 21st Wyoming State Auditor.

 Early life and career

-Racines was born in Casper, Wyoming, and raised in Riverton.
+Racines was born in Casper, Wyoming, and was raised in Riverton.
 She graduated from the University of Wyoming with a bachelor's degree in accounting and Spanish.
 She is a certified public accountant and worked as the chief financial officer and director of human resources for the Wyoming Supreme Court Office of Court Administration, responsible for managing an $80 million budget.

 Wyoming State Auditor

 In the 2018 elections, Racines ran for Wyoming State Auditor.
 She defeated Nathan Winters in the primary election, and won the general election.
 She was sworn into office on January 7, 2019.
 Racines ran for reelection in the 2022 elections, and won a second term without opposition.

 Personal life

 Racines and her husband have two children and live in Cheyenne, Wyoming.